feathersjs/docs/clients/readme.md

 # Feathers on the client

+Now that we went over how to set up [REST](../rest/readme.md) and [real-time](../real-time/readme.md) APIs on the server we can look at using Feathers on the client.
 Feathers works great with any client that can connect through HTTP/HTTPS to a REST API or websockets.
 Sometimes it is just a few lines of code to make an existing front-end turn real-time.

 Even better, Feathers itself can be used as a universal (isomorphic) client.
 That means that you can transparently connect to remote services and register your own services and hooks in the browser with any frontend framework like React, Angular, CanJS or Ember or non-browser JavaScript environments like React Native and other NodeJS servers.